- How do I declare a language Minor or Major?

 - I am minoring in Spanish and am enrolled in the Criminal Justice Program at VSU.
 Should I switch to the Spanish for Professionals Certificate?

-- I am a graduate student in Education and would like to take the Spanish for Professioanls and TESOL Certificate Programs.
-Do you offer the courses at the graduate level?
+- I am a graduate student in Education and would like to take the Spanish for Professionals and TESOL Certificate Programs.
+Do you offer the required courses at the graduate level?

 Come to the MCL office and obtain a "Declaration of Major/Minor form" (or download one here).
 The form will need to be signed by the language adviser and turned into the Registrar's Office for processing.